Abdominal Bloating

 What are common causes of abdominal bloating?

-Is abdominal bloating a sign of a serious condition?
+Is abdominal bloating a symptom of irritable bowel syndrome (IBS)?

 If you have any feedback, please get in touch.